 - ‘Chargeable gains’, when you sell assets for more than they cost you.

 Jane is a sole director in HotDogsRockBox, Ltd. and has a hot dog stand.
 She made £20,000 selling food and drinks.
 She invested in London stock exchange and made £50 .
 She also sold her smoothie machine, because no one had bought detox drinks from her.
-She managed to sell it for £150 more than it was worth on the books.
+She managed to sell it for £150 more than it was worth according to her records in the books.

 She made a total of £20,200 and now needs to pay 19% Corporation tax off that sum.
 That’s £3,838 she owes in tax.

-How to reduce corporation tax for my limited company?
+How to reduce company tax for my limited company?

 - Claim all business expenses